dbernard/dbernard.github.io.old/_posts/2014-12-05-the-dumbest-engineer-in-the-room.md

 As a Software Engineer I don't necessarily aim to **be** the dumbest person in the room (although I'd never shy away from that opportunity!)
-Instead, in a room full of engineers, I choose **believe** I am "the dumbest engineer in the room."
+Instead, in a room full of engineers, I choose to **believe** I am "the dumbest engineer in the room."
 Sounds a little self-deprecating, doesn't it?
 Well, let me explain.

 ### It's Really Hard to be an Expert